 Graeme Stonell has lived in Abingdon and been part of Abbey for many years.
 He is a scientist working at nearby Harwell.
 He is married with two adult daughters.

 Clive Bowsher joined Abbey in October 2017 as a part time minister.
-He was a university lecturer before training for ministry.
+He was a university lecturer before training for ministry at London Seminary and Toronto Baptist Seminary.
 Clive is passionate about knowing Christ and seeing God’s Word and Spirit change hearts and lives.
+With the rest of his week, he is currently writing a book on biblical theology for IVP called "Life in the Son".
 He enjoys spending time with his wife Kerstin and young son, and sport of most kinds.

 Beth Rolfe is our women's pastoral support worker.
 She is married with two grown up children.
 She is originally from Northern Ireland and became a Christian around the age of eleven.
 While studying in Ulster she met her husband and moved with him, first to Wiltshire then to Abingdon.
 She has been a member of Abbey for over 30 years, where she has been involved at various times with children’s work and work with the elderly.
 For many years she was a primary school teacher before taking on her current role at Abbey.